Skip to content

 StorageSQLite, zero depsJSONL on disk

-• Captured live, not inferred.
-AgentDiff feeds the finished diff back to a second LLM to guess the intent.
-Selvedge’s reasoning is the agent’s own words, written from the same context window that produced the change — no second model, no hallucinated rationale, and an empty reasoning is itself an honest signal.
+• Testimony, not reconstruction.
+AgentDiff feeds the finished diff to a second LLM that never saw the original prompt.
+What it returns may well be right — the problem is that it is unverifiable and nonreproducible: nothing distinguishes an accurate reconstruction from a merely plausible one, and re-running it can categorise the same change differently.
+Selvedge’s reasoning is the agent’s own words from the context that produced the change, and an empty reasoning is itself an honest signal.

 • Entity-level, not line-level.
 Selvedge attributes the things you actually search for — users.email, env/STRIPE_SECRET_KEY, deps/stripe — so six months later you query the column, not a line range that has since moved.